Agostino Bernal

-Agostino Bernal (born at Magallon in Aragon in 1587; died at Saragossa, 13 September 1642) was a Spanish Jesuit theologian.
+Agostino Bernal (1587 – 13 September 1642) was a Spanish Jesuit theologian.

 Life

+Bernal was born in 1587 in Magallón.
 He entered the Society of Jesus in 1603 when sixteen years old.
 A classical scholar, he taught humanities and rhetoric with success.
-The greater part of his life, however, he spent as professor of philosophy and theology at Saragossa.
+The greater part of his life, however, he spent as professor of philosophy and theology at Zaragoza.
+He died in Zaragoza on 13 September 1642.